Cystinosis: Crystal morphology and identification

 Cystine crystals are hexagonal in shape and are colorless.
 They are not found often in alkaline urine due to their high solubility.
 The colorless crystals can be difficult to distinguish from uric acid crystals which are also hexagonal.
 Under polarized examination, the crystals are birefringent with a polarization color interference.

+Pathophysiology

+Nephropathic cystinosis is caused by pathogenic variants in the CTNS gene (encoding cystinosin), located on chromosome 17p13, which encodes a lysosomal membrane protein required for cystine transport out of lysosomes.
+Loss of cystinosin function leads to intralysosomal accumulation of cystine crystals, which cause cellular dysfunction and apoptosis through mechanisms that include oxidative stress and impaired autophagy.
+The degree of residual cystinosin function correlates with disease severity, accounting for the spectrum from classic infantile to milder forms.